jarun/buku/README.md

 - **Search** works in mysterious ways:
   - Case-insensitive.
   - Matches exact words in URL, title and tags.
-  - -s : match any of the keywords in URL, title or tags.
+  - --sany : match any of the keywords in URL, title or tags.
-  - -S : match all the keywords in URL, title or tags.
+  - --sall : match all the keywords in URL, title or tags.
   - --deep : match **substrings** (`match` matches `rematched`) in URL, title and tags.
   - --sreg : match a regular expression (ignores --deep).
-  - --st : search bookmarks by tag, or show all tags alphabetically.
+  - --stag : search bookmarks by tag, or show all tags alphabetically.
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown in bold within `[]` after the URL.
 - **Encryption** is optional and manual.
 AES256 algorithm is used.
 To use encryption, the database file should be unlocked (-k) before using buku and locked (-l) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is *unencrypted on creation*.